Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * History

-2006.7.23 (Ver 4.41)
+2006.7.24 (Ver 4.41)
   - added timestamp option on log saving dialog.
 And also added LogTimestamp entry in teraterm.ini file.
-  - when upgrade installation, installer sets previous installed folder as install folder by default.
+  - upgraded Kantan Installer version to 2.30a.
+The installer could record the previous installed folder when TeraTerm installation package was upgraded.
+  - Bug fix: Collector resource english text.
+  - upgraded Oniguruma to 4.2.0

 2006.7.19 (Ver 4.40)
   - upgraded LogMeTT to 2.8.4